hotwax/oms-documentation/user-manuals/fulfillment/shipOrders.md

 # Order Fulfillment

 ### Pick orders
-1. Go to the Open Orders page.
+1. Go to the Open Orders page and pring a picklist

-2. Filters search for specific orders in the desired shipping group.
+This page displays all outstanding orders brokered to this facility by the OMS and are ready to be fulfilled.

+At the top of the page, the total number of queued orders are clearly displayed, providing an instant overview of the workload.

+Orders are displayed in a "First In, First Out" sequence.
+You can filter them based on shipping method to prioritize fulfillment.

 {% embed url="https://youtu.be/M3jXan3MOZc" %}
 Video: Filter Orders
 {% endembed %}

-3. Click the Print Picksheet function to generate the picksheet.
+1. Click the Print Picksheet function to generate the picksheet.
-4. In the Add Picker dialog box, enter the Picker Name or Employee Id to assign a picker.​
+2. In the Add Picker dialog box, enter the Picker Name or Employee Id to assign a picker.​

+{% embed url="https://youtu.be/Yu384kR-7mU" %}
+Video: Print picklist
+{% endembed %}

 {% hint style="success" %}
 Pickers can be used for performance-based commission distribution.
 {% endhint %}

-{% embed url="https://youtu.be/Yu384kR-7mU" %}
-Video: Print picklist
-{% endembed %}

 5. You can access the Print Picksheet function again from the inprogress page to obtain the picksheet in PDF format for reference during order picking.

+Use the Print icon, available on the top against Picker, to reprint the picksheet.

 {% embed url="https://youtu.be/Zbm-8Z82laY" %}
 Video: Regenerate picklist
 {% endembed %}

 {% hint style="info" %}
 Assigned pickers can also be changed from the In progress page.